 Signing the financial report or the funding authorization and certificate of expenditures.

-UNDP will recruit a Project Manager and a Finance Officer for the project.
+and a Finance Officer for the project.
 The Project Manager will lead the daily project management and decision making for the programme.
 The PM will ensure that there is inclusive and active participation/involvement in the project implementation of key stakeholders from government, local councils, civil society, private sector, UN agencies and communities.
 DoDMA and UNDP will facilitate signing of agreements with executing bodies such as local councils, NGOs etc.

 Figure 2.
 Project Organization Structure